-Some major changes have occurred in ASP in the last 10 years.
+Some major policy changes have occurred in ASP in the last 10 years.

 - 1. The duties of the President-Elect and of the Past-President have essentially been exchanged.
-That is, the President-Elect is no longer faced immediately with the burden of organizing the scientific program for the annual meeting, and therefore has time to learn more about the inner workings of the Society, so as to become a better President.
+That is, the President-Elect is no longer faced immediately with the burden of organizing the scientific program for the annual meeting and therefore has time to learn more about the inner workings of the Society, so as to become a better President.
 Along with other duties, the Past-President, with a better understanding of the goals of the Society, now organizes the scientific program for the annual meeting. - 2.
-The Council has been reorganized to be smaller, and with fewer scientific categories.
+The Council has been reorganized to be smaller and with fewer scientific categories.
 Originally there were 14 scientific categories, namely, Phototechnology, Spectroscopy, Photochemistry, Photosensitization, Ultraviolet Radiation Effects, Environmental Photobiology, Photomedicine, Chronobiology, Extraretinal Photoreception, Vision, Photomorphogenesis, Photomovement, Photosynthesis, and Bioluminescence.
-Now there are only five; 1.)
-Photochemistry, Photophysics and Phototechnology, 2.)
-Photosensory Biology, 3.)
-Photosynthesis and Photoconversion, 4.)
-Photomedicine, and 5.)
-Environmental Photobiology and Ultraviolet Radiation Effects.
+Now there are only five categories: (1) Photochemistry, Photophysics and Phototechnology, (2) Photosensory Biology, (3) Photosynthesis and Photoconversion, (4) Photomedicine and (5) Environmental Photobiology and Ultraviolet Radiation Effects.

-The lumping of several of the original scientific categories into one scientific category first started with the Journal, Photochemistry and Photobiology, as a way of grouping papers in the table of contents.
-Subsequently this concept was used by the Program Committee for the annual meeting, and ultimately Council was reorganized along the same lines.
+The lumping together of several of the original scientific categories into one category first started with the journal, Photochemistry and Photobiology, as a way of grouping papers in the table of contents.
+Subsequently, this concept was used by the Program Committee for the annual meeting and ultimately, Council and the Society were reorganized along the same lines.

-One hopes that this lumping of scientific categories will not discourage those ASP members who are in subspecialties that have only a few members, or will not inhibit the initiation of new subspecialties in ASP as the science of photobiology progresses in the future.
-ASP needs to make certain that the welcome mat is always out for new and sometimes controversial areas of photobiology.
-To borrow a phrase from Jesse Jackson, ASP "should be inclusive and not exclusive".
+One hopes that this combining of scientific categories will not discourage those ASP members who work in fields that have only a few members, and will not inhibit the initiation of new subspecialties in ASP as the science of photobiology progresses in the future.
+The Society needs to make certain that the welcome mat is always out for new and sometimes controversial areas of photobiology.
+To borrow a phrase from Jesse Jackson, ASP "should be inclusive and not exclusive."

-- 3. In 1996, the Photobiology Foundation was established.
-Its first goal is to raise money so that it can fulfill its long-term goals, i.e., to promote the science of photobiology through education and the support of research, and to increase the public awareness of the unique importance of the science of photobiology to public health matters and to the environment. - 4.
-Another major innovation has been the establishment of Photobiology OnLine (POL), a site on the World Wide Web for photobiology.
-This has been a joint effort of both ASP (Dennis Valenzeno) and the European Society for Photobiology (ESP) (Thamas Vidoczy).
-As more people join the Internet, Photobiology OnLine should become a major force in publicizing the science of photobiology, and for uniting photobiologists all over the world. - 5.
-From 1981-1986, in cooperation with the Biophysical Society, ASP sponsored a Congressional Fellow.
+3. In 1996, the Photobiology Foundation was established.
+Its first goal is to raise money so that it can fulfill its long-term goals, i.e., to promote the science of photobiology through education and the support of research, and to increase the public awareness of the unique importance of the science of photobiology to public health matters and to the environment.

+- 4. Another major innovation has been the establishment of Photobiology OnLine (POL), a site on the World Wide Web for photobiology.
+This has been a joint effort of Dennis Valenzeno of ASP and Tamas Vidoczy of the European Society for Photobiology (ESP).
+As more people join the Internet, Photobiology OnLine should become a major force in publicizing the science of photobiology and for uniting photobiologists all over the world. - 5.
+From 1981 to 1986, in cooperation with the Biophysical Society, ASP sponsored a Congressional Fellow.
 This was an innovative way to make information on photobiology available to Congress.
 Perhaps the revitalization of this program should be a goal of the Photobiology Foundation. - 6.
 Another important avenue for disseminating information about photobiology has been the Sigma Xi National Lecturer program, which ASP joined in 1984.
 I hope that this program will continue.